 Hiking in Japan: My Favorite Hikes and Walks

-The list below is not in any particular order of preference/like and I enjoyed all of these walks and hikes individually – for different reasons.
+The list below is not in any particular order of preference.
+I enjoyed all of these walks and hikes for very different reasons.

 Mount Aso hike in Japan offers the best combination of the most unique things about hiking in Japan.
 The trail is easily accessible with a direct bus leaving from Aso town.
-Depending on the alert level, hikers can get closed to the craters which are often steaming in all their glory.
-This is a relatively easy hike with only short steep sections.
-The small town of Aso also makes a perfect base with handful but atmospheric eateries and a great and modern hostel suitable for solo hikers.
+Depending on the alert level, hikers can get close to the craters, which steam in all their glory.
+This is a relatively easy hike with relatively short steep sections.
+The small town of Aso also makes a perfect base with atmospheric eateries and a modern hostel suitable for solo hikers.

-Located on the northern part of Aso-Kuju National Park, Kuju is a hike with everything.
+Located in the northern section of Aso-Kuju National Park, Kuju is a hike with everything.
 The mountain range hosts dozens of trails suitable for all levels of hikers.
-Kuju offers a greater diversity of landscape compared to its neighbour Mountain Aso.
-Although all the trails in Kuju is suitable for day hikes, one of the most rewarding experiences that it offers is the Hokkein Onsen that can only be reached by hiking.
-The mountain cottage featuring an onsen offers both private and dorm style rooms.
-Is is a wonderful place to unwind after a day of hiking and mingle with other hikers and share trail stories.
+Kuju offers a greater diversity of landscape than its neighbor Mountain Aso.
+Although all the trails in Kuju are suitable for day hikes, the main allure of Kuju is to spend the night at Hokkein Onsen, only accessible by hiking.
+The mountain cottage featuring an onsen offers both private and dorm-style rooms.
+It is a wonderful place to unwind after a full day of hiking, mingle with other hikers, and share trail stories.

-The two popular trailheads are Chojabaru and Makinoto Pass (both accessible by public bus (though not very frequent) from nearby Yufuin, Aso or Kurokawa Onsen).
-If you have a chance, I recommend that you explore both trails as each exposes you to a different landscape.
+The two popular trailheads are Chojabaru and Makinoto Pass (both accessible by public bus from nearby Yufuin, Aso, and Kurokawa Onsen).
+If you have a chance, I would recommend exploring both trails, each offering a different landscape scenery.

 Circling Yakushima – Kyushu